Group-Project-Team-4/Web-App/README.md

 # Web-App

 Flask web application for group project.
+Please see [this file](https://github.com/Group-Project-Team-4/Web-App/blob/main/web-app-lab.md) for the lab instructions for end-to-end (E2E) testing.

 ## Installation